JulianKnodt/gfx-final-project/writeup.md

 ## Abstract
-This project implements hardware-accelerated ink wash painting for 3D objects based on the work of [Park et al.](http://www.myeglab.com/Content/sumi_e_painting.pdf) and adapted for the web using ThreeJS and GLSL.
+This project implements hardware-accelerated ink wash painting for 3D objects based on the work of [Park et al.](http://www.myeglab.com/Content/sumi_e_painting.pdf) and adapted for the web using GLSL and ThreeJS.

 ## Introduction
 ### Goal